How selling gold from Oakham by post works

 Clear photos tell us a surprising amount before your gold or silver leaves the house.
 They are how we reach a sensible quick indicative figure, and how we flag anything worth knowing before you post.

-• Hallmarks and assay marks.
-A close photo of a hallmark often shows the assay office mark and the fineness, which points to whether an item is 9, 18 or 22 carat gold, or sterling silver.
+- Hallmarks and assay marks.
+A close photo of a hallmark usually shows two useful things: the mark of the assay office that tested the piece, and the fineness.
+Fineness is the purity number, and it tells us whether an item is 9, 18 or 22 carat gold, or sterling silver.

-• Carat and fineness stamps.
+- Carat and fineness stamps.
 Numbers such as 375, 750, 916 or 925 stamped on a clasp or band help confirm the metal before testing.

-• Approximate weight.
+- Approximate weight.
 A photo next to a coin or a ruler gives a rough sense of size and weight, which feeds the indicative figure.

-• Solid or plated.
+- Solid or plated.
 Wear at edges, a worn-through base metal, or marks like "GP", "rolled gold" or "EPNS" usually indicate plating rather than solid precious metal.
 We will tell you honestly if an item looks plated.

-• Stones and non-gold parts.
-Set stones, clasps, springs, watch movements and base-metal fittings are not precious metal and are accounted for separately, so a photo helps us explain how they affect the figure.
+- Stones and non-gold parts.
+Set stones, clasps, springs, watch movements and base-metal fittings are not precious metal, so we account for them separately.
+A photo helps us explain how they affect the figure.

 What the offer is built on